Everything you need to know about diphtheria

 The toxin that is released:

-- Can cause low platelet counts (thrombocytopenia) and produce protein in the urine (proteinuria).
+- can cause low platelet counts, or thrombocytopenia, and produce protein in the urine in a condition called proteinuria

 How do you catch diphtheria?

 Diphtheria is an infection spread only among humans.
 It is contagious by direct physical contact with: